DavidNiessen/react-handbook/09-atomic-blog/README.md

 export { DarkModeContext };
 ```

-# -> 3: Creating a context provider
+# -> 3: Creating a context Provider

 To allow children to access the context's values, we need to
-create a provider.
+create a Provider.
 All children will have access to its values.<br>

 ```jsx
 import { useState } from 'react';